Sunday Worship in Church

 At the end of the service, you will be directed out of the church building in a staggered way to avoid everyone leaving at once.

 What about masks?

-In the meantime, we strongly advise anyone who is coming to church to wear a face covering if at all possible.
+The government has made face coverings mandatory in indoor spaces, such as churches, and so you will need to wear one when you come to a service.
 As you will be aware, face coverings mainly protect other people, and not primarily the wearer, from coronavirus, so they are a way for us to serve one another if we can.
 They are also not a replacement for the physical distancing and regular hand washing that we need to have in place.

 Can I chat after the service?